-Just about eleven years ago we rented a cabin at Bastrop State Park in Texas.
+Just about eleven years ago, we rented a cabin at Bastrop State Park in Texas.
 As we were on an evening stroll, my daughter noticed that a cat was stalking us in the bushes.
 This cat, about a year old, was skin and bones — you could count his ribs.
-When we got back to the cabin Diana fed him left over chicken fajitas and wondered out loud if he would be there in the morning.
+When we got back to the cabin, Diana fed him leftover chicken fajitas and wondered out loud if he would be there in the morning.
 His nose was glued to the screen door all night.
-Next morning Diana asked the park personnel about “Stalker".
-They said he was recently hanging around the cabins and they needed to do something with him.
+The next morning Diana asked the park personnel about “Stalker.”
+They said he was recently hanging around the cabins, and they needed to do something with him.
 She said she would find him a good home and that she did.
-Once we started traveling in RVs, he became a great traveling kitty and saw a lot of this country.
-It's sad that he's now gone... he came into our lives in a state park and left many years later in a different state park across the country.
+Once we started traveling in RVs, he became a great traveling kitty, and he saw a lot of this country.
+Sadly, he's now gone... he came into our lives in a state park and left many years later in a different state park across the country.
 We were very fortunate that he was able to share our travels.
 He was our travel kitty.
 R.I.P.
 Stalker and safe travels on your new journey.